boring-registry/boring-registry/README.md

 **Important Note**: Flags have higher priority than environment variables.
 Environment variables are always prefixed with `BORING_REGISTRY`.

 **Example:**
-To enable debug logging you can either pass the flag: `-debug` or set the environment variable: `BORING_REGISTRY_DEBUG`.
+To enable debug logging you can either pass the flag: `-debug` or set the environment variable: `BORING_REGISTRY_DEBUG=true`.